itscodenation/curriculum-15-16/unitsYear2/6-giphyAPI/README.md

-#Project 4 - Giphy API
+#Project 6 - Giphy API
 ![Imgur](http://i.imgur.com/MVvBjhT.png)

 ##Do Now
 Begin this session by completing the [Do Now](doNow.md) activity.

 ##Scope
 You have just been hired by Holy GIF-amoly!
 LLC.
-This company relies entirely on using API for the many webapps.
-As a first project they have asked you to make a simple site that calls on the SoundCloud API to test your skills.
-Since this is your first project, your manager has provided you with some helpful tools to get started.
+For your first project you have been asked to make a webapp that displays gifs to the user based on a topic they type in.
+You have been given one week for this project.

 ##Project Criteria
 Your Manager has laid out the following requirements for the project:

-* The webapp will display the Track Title, Genre and URL for songs tagged with the genre the user inputs.
-* CSS is not a necessary feature for this project
+* The webapp must use the Giphy API (see references)
+* The webapp must consist of an input field, a submit button and a reset button.
+* When the user clicks the submit button, three relevant gifs will appear on the page.
+* When the user cliks the reset button, the system shall clear the gifss and search bar of any text.

 ##Learning Objectives
 By the end of this project the employee will be able to...

-* Obtain a Client ID by registering their application with SoundCloud
+* Create a fully functioning API WEbapp from scratch
 * Initializa their application using SC.initialize
 * Get information from an API using SC.get
 * Use jQuery to append text to an HTML page